 |CO2 Avoided||40,250 tonnes per year|

 Waste heat is generated in the process of transforming raw materials into clinker for concrete.
-Kilns heat materials to over 2,500 degrees F
+Kilns heat materials to over 2,500 degrees F, or roughly 1,370 degrees C.

 Natural gas compressor stations have consistent heat at high temperatures and offer simple and safe integration

-All facets of the steel industry, from primary ore processing to recycling and rolling, emit large quantities of waste heat
+Examples include aluminum, iron, and steel.
+Processes in the steel industry from primary ore processing to recycling and rolling, emit large quantities of waste heat.

 Pellet plants use heat that is typically fueled by natural gas to dry biomass.
 A waste heat recovery unit can decrease natural gas use and save on energy.